pdjr-n2k/TMP106/README.md

 By default a cluster of temperature sensor reports is transmitted once every five seconds with a 0.5s interval between the reports for each connected sensor.
-This 10:1 cluster-transmission-interval:sensor-transmission-interval
-within a cluster is fixed, but he default cluster transmission interval can be overriden by the user.
+The default cluster transmission interval can be overriden by the user, but the 10:1 cluster-transmission-interval:sensor-transmission-interval ratio is fixed.

 ## Module configuration